damilola-elegbede/pasito.fun-event-scripts/README.md

 ### Command-line Options

-- `--preview`: Preview the Facebook API payload without creating the event
+- `--preview`: Preview the Facebook API payload without creating events
+- `--clean`: Clean up temporary files after preview mode
-- `--series`: Process all events from a series
+- `--series`: Process all events in a series (provide series ID)
-- `--prefix`: Filter series events by prefix (optional)
+- `--prefix`: Filter event IDs by prefix when using --series

 ## How It Works